inferno-collection/Docs/docs/station-alert/developers/exports/server.md

 - `position` - `vector3`
   - Position to use to search for nearest Station Location.
 - `radius`
-	- Search radius in meters.
+	- Search radius in meters. -1 for no radius.
 - `alert` - `table`
 	- `message` - `string`
 		- Optional Text-to-Speech message.